 So, basically, the requirements must be met for all applications or renewals that are filed October 26th or after.
-Here are the basic outline of what will be in the course and on the exams.
+Here is the basic outline of what will be in the course and on the exams.

 The basic education course must be at least three hours in length and the course must cover the statutes, regulations, procedures and ethics relevant to notarial acts, with a core curriculum including the duties and responsibilities of the office of notary public and electronic notarization.
 The course must either be interactive or classroom instruction.

 Here is a little advice from Pennsylvania Secretary of State Pedro A. Cortez.
 We’d advise you take note.

 The updates “will affect not only individuals seeking a new commission as a notary public, but also notaries who are currently commissioned.
 I encourage all notaries to familiarize themselves with the changes, particularly the education and examination requirements.”